 Dec.
 17, 1824 – During his tour of the United States, the Marquis de Lafayette arrived at Annapolis, Md. at 3 p.m.
 He was received in the Senate chamber, visited Fort Severn and attended a ball that night.

 Dec.
 17, 1848 – Gadi Finklea Jr. was born.
 He served with the Monroe County Militia in Beats 8, 9 and 10.
 He apparently enlisted late in the war and served as a private in Co.
 C of the 5th Alabama Infantry.
 Federal records indicate he was taken prisoner at Petersburg and was imprisoned at Point Lookout, Md.
 He took the Oath of Allegiance on June 12, 1865 and was released.
 He stood six-feet tall, had a light complexion, brown hair and blue eyes and lived in Monroe County.
-He died in Coleman County, Texas in September 1928 and is buried in Coleman Cemetery in Coleman County.
+He died in Coleman County, Texas in September 1928 and was buried in Coleman Cemetery in Coleman County.

 Dec.
-17, 1862 - Confederate General Earl Van Dorn gathered three cavalry brigades and left Grenada, Mississippi.
+17, 1862 - Confederate General Earl Van Dorn gathered three cavalry brigades and left Grenada, Miss.
 He attacked Union General Ulysses S. Grant's supplies at Holly Springs, Mississippi on Dec.
 20. The attacked thwarted Grant's first attempt to capture Vicksburg, Mississippi.

 Dec.
-17, 1863 – Alexander Travis Henderson of Brooklyn was said to have been “killed in action” near Claiborne, Ala.
+17, 1863 – Alexander Travis Henderson of Brooklyn, Ala. was said to have been “killed in action” near Claiborne, Ala.
 His wife, Amanda Floyd Henderson, learned of his death a short time later, traveled to Claiborne by wagon with an infant daughter, “her trusted slaves” and several shovels.
 They dug up her husband’s body and returned it to Brooklyn for burial.

 Dec.
 17, 1893 – Butler County, Ala.
 Tax Collector C.J.
 Armstrong was robbed and murdered by outlaws John Hipp and Charles Kelley.
 They were lynched in Greenville, Ala. on Dec.
 28.